Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 What he's saying is literally anyone from anywhere for any reason should be able to claim asylum in Britain.

-Uh but okay, I'm against it then.
+Okay, I'm against it then.

 So that's what's going to happen.

-And it was probably too big to go through the whole thing, but he he calls it the left's immigration failure.
+And it was probably too big to go through the whole thing, but he calls it the left's immigration failure.

-And his hi his conclusion was different.
+And his conclusion was different.

 He's not saying deportations are inevitable.